Dvalin21/enable_iommu_proxmox/README.md

 # enable_iommu_proxmox
-Created script to detect cpu and apply the appropriate entries to grub and modules Pull script to directory of choice.
+Created script to detect cpu and apply the appropriate entries to grub and modules.
+Pull script to directory of choice.
 Make sure to change permissions on the script chmod +x
 Then just run the script